Data Desk: History

 Data Desk's developer, Data Description, pioneered linked graphic displays including a 3-D rotating plot and graphical slider control of parameters.
 It has also developed proprietary technology for computer-based multimedia instruction and currently provides contract data analysis services.

 Reviews

+MacUser in November 1988 rated Data Desk Professional 4.5 mice out of 5.
+Approving of its features, user interface, and "rarely seen better" documentation, the magazine concluded "You can find less expensive packages, but ... you'll get what you pay for".

 Macworld reviewed DD/XL on December 1, 2000 with a 4.5 out of 5.